bbauska/TUMx-DWAPNx/README.md

 the first filtered item that is defined in a database.

 In this case, the first time it will find an object, which has a source &apos;me&apos;, it will update it and put or set the target as &apos;Tommen&apos;.
-So, if we only have one object, which is the one that we created two slides back, instead of having source &apos;me&apos; and target &apos;you&apos;, it would have source &apos;me&apos; and target &apos;Tommen&apos;.
+If we only have one object, which is the one that we created two slides back, instead of having source &apos;me&apos; and target &apos;you&apos;, it would have source &apos;me&apos; and target &apos;Tommen&apos;.
 The weight will always be the same.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 171 mongoose: crud (107) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">